erinvdoyle/instatrip/README.md

 ## Program Structure

 **Instatrip** is a terminal-based application housed on a landing page and deployed by Heroku.
-It is fueled by two core modalities, each backed by an API.
+It is fueled by two core processes, each fueled by an API.
 The first is a data collection process to determine the user's ideal European destination, as ranked by their input and compared with a Google Sheet of relevant values.
 The second is a flight retrieval process by which the Ryanair API selects the cheapest flight based on the parameters decided above.

 More about each of these processes can be found in the [Flowchart](<#flowchart>) and [Database Structure]((<#database-structure>)) sections.
-The underlying logic and the experience navigating through the program can be found in the [Features](<#features>) section.
+The underlying logic and the user experience navigating through the program can be found in the [Features](<#features>) section.

 ## Flowchart
 <details>